Circuit Component Reuse Across Tasks in Transformer Language Models: The Colored Objects Circuit

 The above process is remarkably similar algorithmically to that used for IOI: the detection of duplication informs the mover heads either where or where \textit{not} to look.
 Figure \ref{fig:shared_circuit} visualizes this overlap and the relative importance of each head, which shows a very large overlap between the heads performing this function; thresholding at the 2\% most important heads for each circuit, we find that 25/32, or 78\% of the circuit is shared.
 This is a difference of swapping out three inhibition heads and a negative mover head for three content gatherer heads.
 It is worth noting that such overlap is not trivial--i.e., it is not as though any two circuits will contain the same components or even overlapping algorithmic steps.
-See, for example, the circuit described for the greater-than task in \citet{hanna2023does}, which looks fundamentally different\footnote{compared to IOI on GPT2-Small there is essentially no reported overlap in specific behaviors and heads, but it is difficult to say without comparing the two circuits directly}.
+See, for example, the circuit described for the greater than task in \citet{hanna2023does}, which looks fundamentally different\footnote{compared to IOI on GPT2-Small there is essentially no overlap in specific behaviors and heads}.
 In the following sections, we will describe the evidence for the roles we prescribe to components in circuit, before returning to evaluating the differences to the IOI circuit.
 For consistency with the path patching process, we decribe components working backward from the end of the algorithm to the beginning.